Frequently Asked Questions

 All meetings up to the formal HSMB hearing are held separately.

-If your case proceeds to a hearing before the HSMB, both you and the other party will be invited to participate.
-However, a partition is placed between you and the respondent so you cannot see each other during the hearing.
-Additionally, either party is welcome to participate remotely (via video conference).
+If your case proceeds to a hearing before the HSMB, both you and the other party will be invited to participate in person.
+However, upon request of either party, the hearing can be held virtually.

 What happens during the interview with the investigators?